iaptzehngz/pitchperfectpursuit/README.md

 ## Project summary

-Adaptive Training in Flight Simulators with Dynamic Difficulty Adjustment and LLM-generated Feedback
+Adaptive Training in Flight Simulators with Dynamic Difficulty Adjustment and LLM-generated Feedback.

+Everything in this guide applies to the control, DDA and Feedback experiment unless otherwise stated.

 ## Installing software